jonathanfleming135/Arduino-Bike-Speedometer/README.md

 # Arduino-Bike-Speedometer
-LCD Speedometer created for my bike
+LCD Speedometer created for my bike.
+Personal Project that I completed in August, 2017.

 ## Description
 Using an Arduino Nano, an LCD screen, Hall effect sensor, magnet, and crafty electrical tape and zipties - I created a little speedometer for my bike.
 Essentially, I just attached the magnet and Hall effect sensor to my tire, and every time my tire rotated, the magnet would pass by the Hall effect sensor.